elite174/storybook-solid-js/README.md

 # Storybook for Solid-js example

-This repo is an example of adoption storybook for solid-js.
+This repo is the example of adoption storybook for solid-js.

 Thanks to guys from this thread: https://github.com/solidjs/solid-docs-next/issues/35